Batino is a medium-sized

 drug Indomethacin.
 (5)

-and a potential use as vaginal contraceptive.
+and has potential for use as vaginal contraceptive.
 (6)

 Antiplasmodial / Vasorelaxant: